Retiring in Europe: Long-Stay Visa Options (2026)

 Do I need to buy property to retire in Europe?

 No. All major European retirement visas accept rental accommodation.
-You can rent an apartment and apply for residency without purchasing anything.
+You can rent an apartment and apply for residency without purchasing property.
+Golden visa programs exist for property investors but are separate pathways with higher thresholds.

-Can I still use my 90 tourist days in other Schengen countries?
+Can I still use my 90 tourist days in other Schengen countries while living in one?

 Yes.
 A Type D long-stay visa from one Schengen country gives you the right to live in that country.
-For short visits to other Schengen countries, you’re generally allowed up to 90 days per 180-day period.
+For short visits to other Schengen countries, you are generally allowed up to 90 days per 180-day period, similar to a tourist.

-Typically 2–6 months from initial application to approval, depending on the country and time of year.
+Typically 2 to 6 months from initial application to approval, depending on the country and time of year.
 Start the process well before your planned move date.

 🌍 Plan Your Europe Move